 No children are known to have been born to Joseph and his plural wives.

-Rumors of possible children from these plural unions are found in the historical record.
+There are rumors of children, though.
 It is possible that some were secretly born and then raised by other families and carried other surnames.

 However, after the Saints arrived in Utah, there would have been little motive to keep the paternity secret.
 Any child of the Prophet would have been given special attention and perhaps have been looked upon as a legitimate future leader to counter the claims of Joseph and Emma’s sons, who had remained in Nauvoo.